 For Your Health

 *Enrolling in a vision plan is a two-year commitment.
-Therefore, if you elect a vision plan in the 2012 plan year, you are not eligible to change that plan until the 2014 plan year.
+If you elected a vision plan in the 2013 Plan year, you are not eligible to change that plan until the 2015 Plan year.

 Employees who work at least half of a full-time regular assignment in one classification are eligible.
 Employees must be in paid status to continue participation in District sponsored benefits unless unpaid leave of absence was protected through the Federal Family Medical Leave Act.